Call for Papers

-- Remember, the information you enter will be published on the website and in the agenda.
-Eliminate bullet points and numbering and avoid using words in all capital letters.
-Also, submissions must be in English.
+- Remember, the information you enter is used for publishing purposes (e.g., website and agenda); therefore, eliminate bullet points, numbering, or all capital letters.
+Submissions must be in English.

-- Do not include information in your abstract that will not be in your presentation.
+- Do not include information in your abstract that will not be included in your presentation.

 - Business partners must have a client as the primary presenter.
 Any presentation must focus on your client's success and how Esri software provided a solution.